-It is imperative for the transfer of your courses into your major, minor, or GERs that you have departmental approval by having the form ”Request to Work at Another Institution” completed.
-You must submit this form to the Study Abroad Office.
-If you wish for the credits to count for free electives you just need to notify the Study Abroad Office.
+It is imperative for the transfer of your courses into your major, minor, or General Education that you have departmental approval on the Courses Abroad form.
+You must submit this form to the International Academic Initiatives Office with e-signatures or google doc verifications done by the individuals noted on the final page.
+If you wish for the credits to count for free electives, you do not need these e-signatures.

 Many overseas institutions use a different credit system than the U.S. system.
 In most cases, the credit conversion formula is available on the program’s Montclair State University brochure page.
 In general, for institutions using the ECTS credit system, the formula is 2 ECTS credits = 1 Montclair State University credit.
 For institutions in the UK using the UK credit system, the common conversion is 20 UK credits = 5 Montclair State University credits.
 In any case, please be sure to confirm the credit conversion formula for your particular program with the Study Abroad Office at Montclair State before you go

 - You will receive credit for courses you take for a grade (not pass/fail option).